thunderrabbit/robnugen-journal-entries/2015/03/27harajuku.md

 ##18:18 Friday 27 March 2015 JST##

-I just walked through Harajuku, along Yoyogi Park, then through the web of streets near Center Street (which has been renamed but to what, I've forgotten), across Shibuya Scramble and am now on Yamanote Line headed home.
+I just walked through Harajuku, along Yoyogi Park, then through the web of streets near Center Street (which has been renamed, but to what, I've forgotten), across Shibuya Scramble and am now on Yamanote Line headed home.